-- Women over age 50.
+- Women older than 50.
 About 77 percent of women diagnosed with breast cancer each year are over age 50, and almost half are age 65 and older.

 - Women with a previous breast biopsy result of atypical hyperplasia, or those with a previous abnormal breast biopsy indicating fibroadenomas with complex features, hyperplasia without atypia, sclerosing adenosis and solitary papilloma.

 - Carriers of alterations in either of two familial breast cancer genes called BRCA1 or BRCA2.